CodeCanna/spacepix/README.md

 ### Obtaining an API key
 Spacepix uses NASA's API to get it's data.
 NASA requires that you [register here](https://api.nasa.gov/) to get a free API key.
 This will allow you to use Spacepix with no limitations.

 Once you get your API key, you can enter it in Spacepix by going to Settings->Set API Key.
-For now you might have to restart Spacepix if it still doens't work but it should work after that.
+For now you might have to restart Spacepix if it still doesn't work but it should work after that.
 There's an issue already open for this problem.

 ### Using NASA's demo API Key
 NASA has a publically available API key for testing out the API.
 You can go to Settings->Set API Key and type in `DEMO_KEY` instead of typing in an API key and Spacepix will use this public key, however the public key has limitations.